GGEC19: Global Gender Economics Conference 2019 RMIT University Melbourne, Australia, October 23-24, 2019 |

 - Other ______(please specify)

-- Abstracts must be submitted no later than 4 February 2019 at midnight AEST to be considered
+- Abstracts must be submitted no later than 16 August 2019 at midnight AEST to be considered.

-- The suitability of all abstracts will be checked by a ‘double-blind’ international panel of colleagues.
-If the abstract is accepted, participants will then be invited to submit a full paper (5000 words maximum).
+The suitability of all abstracts will be checked by a ‘double-blind’ international panel of colleagues.
+Please note that conference presentation is necessary for full paper submission to the special issue of Contemporary Issues in Business and Government.
+If the abstract is accepted, participants will then be invited to submit a full paper (7000 words maximum) to Contemporary Issues in Business and Government.

-- All full papers must be submitted by 2 March 2019
+- All full papers must be submitted by 29 May 2020 to Contemporary Issues in Business and Government.

 Category 1 - General Subject Areas: